idosch/idosch.github.io/source/_posts/2014-04-21-microcorruption-ctf-part-ii.markdown

 Level 13: Algiers
 -----------------
-This is probably my favourite level.
+This is probably my favorite level.
 In this level we enter a username and a password which are stored in the heap and not copied to the stack as in previous levels.
 The memory layout of the LockIT Pro is very much like that of the x86, with the heap growing towards higher memory addresses and the stack growing towards lower memory addresses.
 ```
 Memory layout:
 ----------